-this way and that to escape the terrible Singh Rajah; and every day the little Ranee Jackal would say to her husband, "I am afraid he will catch us to-day,-do you hear how he is roaring?
-Oh dear!
-Oh dear!"
-And he would answer her, "Never fear; I will take care of you.
+A very hard time of it the poor little Jackals had, running this way and that to escape the terrible Singh Rajah; and every day the little Ranee Jackal would say to her husband, 'I am afraid he will catch us to-day,-do you hear how he is roaring?
+Oh dear! oh dear!'
+And he would answer her, 'Never fear; I will take care of you.
 Let us run on a mile or two.
+Come, come,-

-Come, come,-quick, quick, quick."
+quick, quick!'
 And they would both run away as fast as they could.

 After some time spent in this way, they found, however, one fine day, that the Lion was so close upon them that they could not escape.
-Then the little Ranee Jackal said, "Husband, husband, I feel very frightened.
+Then the little Ranee Jackal said, 'Husband, husband!
+I feel very frightened.
 The Singh Rajah is so angry he will certainly kill us at once.
-What can we do?"
-But he answered, "Cheer up; we can save ourselves yet.
-Come, and I'll show you how we may manage it."
+What can we do?'
+But he answered, 'Cheer up; we can save ourselves yet.
+Come, and I'll show you how we may manage it.'

-So what did these cunning little Jackals do, but they went to the great Lion's den; and when he saw them coming, he began to roar, and shake his mane, and he said, "You little wretches, come and be eaten at once!
+So what did these cunning little Jackals do, but they went to the great Lion's den; and when he saw them coming, he began to roar and shake his mane, and he said, 'You little wretches, come and be eaten at once!
 I have had no dinner for three whole days, and all that time I have been running over hill and dale to find you.
 Ro-a-ar!
 Ro-a-ar!
-Come and be eaten, I say!" and he lashed his tail and gnashed his teeth, and looked very terrible indeed.
-Then the Jackal Rajah, creeping quite close up to him, said, "Oh, great Singh Rajah, we all know you are our master, and we would have come at your bidding long ago; but indeed, sir, there is a much bigger Rajah even than you in this jungle, and he tried to catch hold of us and eat us up, and frightened us so much that we were obliged to run away."
+Come and be eaten, I say!' and he lashed his tail and gnashed his teeth, and looked very terrible indeed.
+Then the Jackal Rajah, creeping quite close up to him, said, 'O great Singh Rajah, we all know you are our master, and we would have come at your bidding long ago; but indeed, sir, there is a much bigger Rajah even than you in this jungle, and he tried to catch hold of us and eat us up, and frightened us so much that we were obliged to run away.'

-"What do you mean?" growled Singh Rajah.
-"There

-is no King in this jungle but me!"
-"Ah, Sire," answered the Tackal, "in truth one would think so, for you are very dreadful.
+'What do you mean?' growled Singh Rajah.
+'There is no King in this jungle but me!'
+'Ah, Sire,' answered the Jackal, 'in truth one would think so, for you are very dreadful.
 Your very voice is death.
-But it is as we say, for we, with our own eyes, have seen one with whom you could not compete; whose equal you can no more be, than we are yours; whose face is as flaming fire, his step as thunder, and his power supreme."
-"It is impossible!" interrupted the old Lion; "but show me this Rajah of whom you speak so much, that I may destroy him instantly!"
+But it is as we say, for we, with our own eyes, have seen one with whom you could not compete; whose equal you can no more be than we are yours; whose face is as flaming fire, his step as thunder, and his power supreme.'
+'It is impossible!' interrupted the old Lion; 'but show me this Rajah of whom you speak so much, that I may destroy him instantly!'